Policy Memos by Subject Area

 (Also see: Mitigation/Environmental Commitments)

-This memo clarifies existing federal policies for noise analysis to ensure consistency in District practices.
+This memo (PDF) clarifies existing federal policies for noise analysis to ensure consistency in District practices.
 Additionally, the memo notes that if a noise study was completed under the 2006 Protocol, and had to be re-evaluated due to design changes after the effective date of the 2011 Protocol, noise abatement commitments found to be both reasonable and feasible under the old policy cannot be dismissed solely based on the updated policy criteria.

-Environmental Certification Form - Revision to Track PLAP Performance Measure, Jay Norvell (November 21, 2006).
+Environmental Certification Form (PDF) - Revision to Track PLAP Performance Measure, Jay Norvell (November 21, 2006).
 This memo discusses the Program Level Action Plan (PLAP) that was published by the California Department of Transportation (Department) in 2006.
 This plan sets forth goals for the Department and contains objectives and performance measures for obtaining those goals.